Chippalrus/UnityTransparentWindows/README.md

 # Unity Transparent Window with PostProcessing
 Documenting OBS Game Capture using Unity as an Overlay with Post-Processing and Semi-Transparent textures.
 For Out of Box test results, I ramped up and exaggerated the Post-Processing for testing purposes.
 A possible solution for URP is to [change its UberPost PS shader](https://github.com/Chippalrus/UnityTransparentWindows/blob/master/Unity_UberPostAlpha.md) in the Renderer Data to allow alpha.
+There are better solutions like output camera source directly, this is purely for development running client with Transparent Window and also allowing Post-Processing while also still capturable via OBS.

 ## What is known
 - URP Writes 1 to Alpha when using Post-Processing and HDR (Disabling them retains the alpha)